-Throughout my tenure on the Energy and Commerce Committee, I have worked to increase the deployment of telecommunications services to all American households.
+Throughout my tenure on the Energy and Commerce Committee, I have worked to increase the deployment of telecommunications services to all American families and businesses.
+These new tools have helped create incredible job and economic growth.
 I have also fought to ensure that free speech and private innovation remain the hallmarks of this industry, while guaranteeing that our children are protected from online predators and indecent material.

 Keeping the Internet Tax-Free